AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-phn-1-intro.md

 #### Australian Digital Health Agency Personal Health Notes Document Composition
-The purpose of this profile is to define a representation of a Personal Health Notes document that includes an attached Advance Care Plan for a patient for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.
+The purpose of this profile is to define a representation of a Personal Health Notes document for a patient for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.
 A composition is a set of resources composed into a single coherent clinical statement that may have clinical attestation.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Composition](http://hl7.org/fhir/R4/composition.html) that are supported.

 This profile is designed to set a Composition standard for:
 * Query for a Personal Health Notes document for a patient
-* Record of update a Personal Health Notes document for a patient
+* Record or update a Personal Health Notes document for a patient

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)